hashicorp/go-plugin/README.md

-provides APIs for handling complex arguments and return values such as interfaces, `io.Reader/Writer`, etc. We do this by giving you a library (`MuxBroker`) for creating new connections between the client/server to server additional interfaces or transfer raw data.
+provides APIs for handling complex arguments and return values such as interfaces, `io.Reader/Writer`, etc. We do this by giving you a library (`MuxBroker`) for creating new connections between the client/server to serve additional interfaces or transfer raw data.

 **Bidirectional communication.** Because the plugin system supports complex arguments, the host process can send it interface implementations